fishyy119/fluent-flame-reader/README.md

 If you are using Linux or an older version of Windows, you can [get Fluent Reader from GitHub releases](https://github.com/yang991178/fluent-reader/releases).

-### Mobile App

-The repo of the mobile version of this app [can be found here](https://github.com/yang991178/fluent-reader-lite).

 ## Features

 <p align="center">